matask-bit/accounting_management_system/README.md

-🇱🇹 Freelancer Accounting SaaS (Lithuania)
+Freelancer Accounting SaaS (Lithuania)

-A full-stack SaaS MVP designed for Lithuanian freelancers to track income, expenses, and estimate taxes — built with a focus on data integrity, domain modeling, and explainable financial logic.
+A full-stack MVP built to model income, expenses, and tax estimation logic for Lithuanian freelancers.

+The primary focus of this project was data integrity and state-driven financial correctness, not UI polish.

+Purpose

-This project demonstrates:
+This project explores how financial systems can enforce:

-Correct financial domain design
+Immutable finalized records

+Controlled state transitions

 Server-side authoritative calculations

-State-driven business rules

-Integrity enforcement at both application and database levels

-Clean separation between persistence, services, and API layers

-A thin frontend consuming a correctness-first backend

-🚀 Why I Built This

-Lithuanian freelancers operating under:

-Individuali veikla (Individual Activity)

-Verslo liudijimas (Business Certificate)

-often lack lightweight tools tailored to local tax structures.

-Instead of building a feature-heavy system, I focused on:

-Making the numbers trustworthy before making the UI pretty.

-This project emphasizes correctness, immutability, and explainability over surface-level CRUD completeness.

-🏗 System Architecture
+Database-level constraint enforcement

+The goal was to ensure that financial totals cannot be manipulated through client behavior.

+Technology Stack

 Backend

 FastAPI

 PostgreSQL

-SQLAlchemy ORM
+SQLAlchemy

-UUID primary keys

-JWT authentication

-Pydantic v2
+Pydantic

-No Alembic (schema managed explicitly for MVP phase)

-Architectural Decisions

-Financial totals are calculated server-side only

-Draft invoices are excluded from revenue

-Finalized invoices are immutable

-Tax logic is centralized in services

-Critical constraints enforced in both:

-Application layer

-Database layer
+JWT Authentication

 Frontend